JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 note: this isn't a complete tree, but rather some important ones worth being aware of!
 note: These aren't really critical to know inside and out when you're getting started

 ---

-### Demo Time!

-note: introTopics/examples/createReactApp contains the practical demo for this slide

-note: Use the CLI tool to initialise an app, and then start it.
-This will show the first thing they will ever see for a fresh react app

----